-The intent of adding directory integration with FotoWeb is primarily to facilitate users and permissions management by allowing FotoWeb to import this information directly from an authentication provider.
+The intent of adding directory integration with FotoWeb is primarily to facilitate user and permissions management by allowing FotoWeb to import this information directly from an authentication provider.

 There are two main purposes for the directory service integration with FotoWeb:

-With FotoWeb directory service integration, the administrator can import users from the autnetication provider to the FotoWeb user database.
+With FotoWeb directory service integration, the administrator can import users from the authentication provider to the FotoWeb user database.
 The information about the user will be equal on both sides.
-If a user is disabled in the directory, he/she will no longer be able to log on to FotoWeb.
+If a user is disabled in the directory, they can no longer log on to FotoWeb.

 Authenticating a user through the directory gives each user the benefit of having the same password as they use for accessing their local network.
 Additionally, the administrator can manage password expiry policies, extending these onto FotoWeb.
-When a user logs on to FotoWeb using authentication provider, his/her credentials are passed through to the provider for validation.
+When users log on to FotoWeb using an authentication provider, their credentials are passed to the provider for validation.

 Directory services are configured per site

-Directory service integration is configured on a per-site basis, meaning you can allow one site to fully integrate with the local network, while you have another site, i.e. for testing purposes, where users are not allowed this type of access.
+Directory service integration is configured per site, meaning you can allow one site to fully integrate with the local network while you have another site, i.e., for testing purposes, where users are not allowed this type of access.

-Next, fill in the required information that FotoWeb needs in order to communicate with the directory.
+- Next, enter the required information that FotoWeb needs to communicate with the directory:

-Server/domain: Specifies a server name, or a domain name to which FotoWeb should connect i.e. server.domain.com or simply domain.com
+- Host: Specifies a server name or a domain name to which FotoWeb should connect, i.e., server.domain.com or simply domain.com

-The AD server must accept incoming traffic on this port using both TCP and UDP, so this port must be opened in the firewall for both protocols.
-No additional ports need to be opened in the FotoWeb server for AD support.
+- The AD server must accept incoming traffic on this port using both TCP and UDP, so this port must be opened in the firewall for both protocols.
+No additional ports must be opened in the FotoWeb server for AD support.

-Username: Login name of a user with enough privileges to list the contents of the directory.
-Note that this is a domain user name, and not a local FotoWeb user account.
+- Username: Login name of a user with enough privileges to list the directory's contents.
+Note that this is a domain user name and not a local FotoWeb user account.

-Password: Type in the password corresponding to the username that you supplied.
+- Password: Enter the password corresponding to the username that you supplied.

-Test Connection: After having filled out the necessary credentials for connecting to Active Directory, this button will be enabled for you to attempt a connection to the directory.
-You will then receive a success message if the connection tot he AD was successfully established.
+- Test Connection: After entering the necessary credentials for connecting to Active Directory, this button will be activated for you to attempt a connection to the directory.
+You will then receive a success message if the connection to the AD was successfully established.

 Steps to set up AD integration in FotoWeb

 To set up Active Directory integration in FotoWeb, follow these steps.
-Note that in the below scenario we create special groups for use with FotoWeb.
+Note that we create special groups for use with FotoWeb in the following scenario.

-2. Enable AD integration as described at the beginning of this topic.
-Then import the AD groups created in the step above.
+- Enable AD integration as described at the beginning of this topic.
+Then, import the AD groups created in the step above.

-4. Log in using your AD username and password (or Single-Sign-On).
-The account will be created in FotoWeb and all groups will be updated.
-Note that only selected groups from step 2 will be synced, all intermediate groups will only exist in Active Directory.
+- Log in using your AD username and password (or Single-Sign-On).
+The account will be created in FotoWeb, and all groups will be updated.
+Only selected groups from step 2 will be synced; all intermediate groups will only exist in Active Directory.

-Now, when modifying the access lists on an archive you will be able to choose the Active Directory groups you imported and assign access rights to them.
+Now, when modifying the access lists on an archive, you can choose the Active Directory groups you imported and assign access rights to them.